VicidominiLab/Active_stabilization/README.md

 ## Code Execution

-The code can be executed on any OS (Windows, Linux, Mac) and in any terminal program (Powershell, console emulator, terminal).
+The code can be executed on Windows in any terminal program (Powershell, console emulator, terminal).
 It has been developed on Windows and tested in Powershell - which we recommend running the code with.
 The execution of the scripts is shown in the videos below

 1) Execution **without** loading from the configuration file:- [Without_config.webm](https://github.com/user-attachments/assets/e62e7e1c-ca4e-402b-a874-8ce409bddd9c)